openSUSE/suse-vscode-doc/FAQ.md

 To change VSCode configuration, you have two options:

-1. Use the graphical `Settings` application application to configure VSCode by specifying options in a user-friendly environment.
+1. Use the graphical `Settings` application to configure VSCode by specifying options in a user-friendly environment.
 To open the `Settings` application, press `CTRL+,`.
 The application offers descriptions of the options and default values.
 For example, to modify DAPS-related configuration,